Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Signs of a Blown Head Gasket

-The warning signs of a blown head gasket
+Signs of a blown head gasket include:

 Overheating: When a head gasket fails, it allows coolant into the combustion chamber, which causes an engine to overheat.

-White Smoke from the Exhaust: If coolant is leaking into the combustion chamber, it burns with the fuel, resulting in white smoke exhaust..
+White Smoke from the Exhaust: If coolant is leaking into the combustion chamber, it burns with the fuel, resulting in white smoke exhaust.

-Low Coolant Levels: If coolant is leaking, the coolant level will drop and cause the engine to overheat and lead to serious engine damage..
+Low Coolant Levels: If coolant is leaking, the coolant level will drop and cause the engine to overheat and lead to serious engine damage.

-Engine Misfire: A head gasket leaking will cause compression loss in one or more cylinders, resulting in engine misfire..
+Engine Misfire: A head gasket leaking will cause compression loss in one or more cylinders, resulting in engine misfire.

-Oil Contamination: Coolant in the oil passages contaminates engine oil and causes damage to an engine..
+Oil Contamination: Coolant in the oil passages contaminates engine oil and causes damage to an engine.

 Loss of Power: A blown head gasket causes a loss of power.
-An engine loses compression and is unable to produce necessary power..
+An engine loses compression and is unable to produce necessary power.

 Coolant Consumption